dhfbk/itaca-processing/annotation_guidelines/ITACA-IJCoL_annotation_guidelines.md

 > In the [Inception interface](https://all4ling.eurac.edu/inception/login.html) you will find **pre-annotated connectives**.
 The pre-annotation uses an extended version of the Lexicon of Italian Connectives (LICO, Feltracco et al. 2016) as the basis for string matching.
 Plain string matching is enhanced by rule-based filtering that exclude from the pre-annotated strings the strings that cannot be connectives because they have non-compatible PoS tags (e.g., _prima_ when it is an ADJ, _sia_ when it is a VERB) and dependency relations (e.g., _e_ when connects two NOUNs).
 All excluded tokens are retained in the Inception layer "02 - Connettivo problematico (Tint)".
 >
 > 1. If the connective is pre-annotated:\
 > 1.1 decide whether it is a connective or not following the guidelines, by selecting Yes/No in the 'Is connective' layer.
-All pre-annotated strings are set to 'No' by defauls. **Do not delete the pre-annotation!
-Just leave it on 'No'**.\
+All pre-annotated strings are set to 'Yes' by defauls. **Do not delete the pre-annotation!
+Just set it to 'No'**.\
 > 1.2 decide the sense category according to the guidelines.
 Choose 1 category from the dropdown menu under the "Sense category" layer.
 It is not possible for this task to choose more than 1 category.
 Please choose the one that you think it is most representative of the sense of the connective.
 For polysemic connectives, if you are undecided between the more general and the more specific sense, go for the most specific sense.\
 > 1.3 add comments on the "Comment" layer if needed.
 >